 Other configuration methods available

-- Consider configuring wireless settings from the printer's xref_HO3911_xref, if any of the following conditions apply:
+- Consider configuring wireless settings from the printer's IP address, if any of the following conditions apply:

 - Your printer is connected to a wired network.

 - You do not have a local PC or USB cable.